s59mz/eagle-eye-ai/README.md

     * You should use a RTSP webcam as an input device.

-      The RTSP webcam is mandatory video input device supported in the application.
-The supported resolution is: **1920x1080**.
+      The application requires an RTSP webcam as the mandatory video input device.
+The recommended and tested resolution is **1920x1080**.

       Recommended webcam is the [SIMICAM 4k Video Cam](https://a.aliexpress.com/_EznpRub).